 Also note that if you choose to exit one, three and five year loans early, there are some sneaky stipulations buried deep within Ratesetter’s Terms & Conditions page (section 9).
 Ratesetter will offer your loan parts to other lenders if you want to sell out.
 If a buyer exists and the current interest rate on offer is lower than your achieved rate, Ratesetter keeps the difference in the future accrued interest.
 If the existing rate is higher than your achieved rate, you are penalized and it comes out of the amount owed to you when sold to another investor.

 If you are investing in Ratesetter with a plan on exiting early, you might want to reconsider using Ratesetter due to the costly exit fees.
-When you also factor in idle money time, you may net less than other platforms such as Landbay which have no exit fee.
+When you also factor in idle money time, you may net less than other companies such as Landbay which have no exit fee.

 Ratesetter also charges a £1.50 fee for debit card deposits of less than £1,000.